 The atmosphere reflects purposeful Christian values without being exclusive.
 Students conduct themselves impeccably and are polite and welcoming.
 Leaders have created an ambitious curriculum with clearly identified knowledge that pupils need to learn.
 Teachers make frequent links back to previous lessons, allowing pupils to confidently apply prior learning to new situations.

-GCSE results place St Bede's among the strongest state schools in England.
-The school ranks 645th in England for GCSE outcomes (FindMySchool ranking), sitting comfortably in the top 14% of schools.
-Locally, it holds first position among schools in Redhill.
+GCSE results place St Bede's among stronger state schools.
+The school ranks 827th academically out of 3,895 schools in the current GCSE data, with an overall rank of 581st out of 3,688.
+Locally, it holds first position among secondary schools in Redhill.

-The Attainment 8 score of 59.4 significantly exceeds the England average.
-The Progress 8 score of +0.72 is notably strong, compared to the Surrey average of +0.22 and the England average of -0.03.
-This indicates that students make progress substantially above what would be expected given their starting points.
+The current Attainment 8 score is 57.9.
+The Progress 8 score of +0.72 is notably strong, indicating that students make progress substantially above what would be expected given their starting points.

 All students take English language, English literature, maths and RE to GCSE.
 Approximately 90 pupils per year take the three separate sciences, while others take a double science qualification.
 The majority also study history, geography and at least one modern foreign language.
 In total, students take 10, 11 or 12 GCSEs.